digama0/mizar-rs/README.md

 legacy_flex_handling: true,
 flex_expansion_bug: true,
 attr_sort_bug: true,

-const EXPECTED_ERRORS: &[(&str, usize)] =
-  // These failures are caused by a bug in the statement of FLEXARY1:def 9
-  // which requires a patch to Mizar, at least as long as we are using the Mizar analyzer &[("eulrpart", 153), ("eulrpart", 154), ("eulrpart", 628)];
 ```

 This is used for zooming in on a particular proof or file.
 The number of each file